Manufacturer profile

 Keenon Robotics: Summary and Key Takeaways

-Keenon Robotics is a Unknown-based robotics company with 1 robot tracked on ui44, focused on lawn & garden robotics
+Keenon Robotics is a Unknown-based robotics company with 3 robots tracked on ui44, focused on lawn & garden and humanoid robotics

-The company's model is currently in development or pre-production stages, priced at $899
+The company's models are currently in development or pre-production stages, priced at $899

 Next Steps